2012-09-23, 02:08 PM

 "I could embrace you forever, I Fight for you with blazing passion and a knife I stole from you —I dare not ask what you plot with it.

-Follow me, and I will protect you, we can laugh together and it will be over soon.
+Follow me, and I will protect you, we can laugh together and the pain will over soon.

 —Vamber, The daring Martyr.